-- Served as Assistant Director of Center for Ethical Leadership at UT Austin and infantry officer in Hawaii’s 25th Infantry Division.
+- Former Assistant Director of Center for Ethical Leadership at UT Austin; infantry officer in Hawaii’s 25th Infantry Div.

 - Ph.D. in organizational behavior from the University of Texas at Austin.
 M.S. in Management and MBA from UT Austin.
 B.S. in business from UNC Wilmington.